shanmukhsai2k2/Telegram-bot-Jute-Marketing/README.md

 *Note: To add emojies to your chat. you have to install emoji library, but if you are using version 20 of telegram bot, then i would suggest typing the emoji directly into the text.*

-At last for making this code work
+At last for making this code work check out the changes I made in in the exection branch.